rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 Example 1 (Separate Certs):
 : The CA generates one certificate for a user Alice which is used to sign Alice's profile.
 The CA also generates a separate certificate for Alice's desktop client and a third for her phone client.
-The client certificates are used to sign MLS KeyPackages or Double Ratchet-style prekeys.
+The private key in each client certificate is used to sign MLS KeyPackages or Double Ratchet-style prekeys.

 Example 2 (Single Combined Cert):
 : The CA generates a single certificate per client which covers both Alice's handle and her client identifier in the same certificate.
-Each of these certificates is used to sign MLS KeyPackages or Double Ratchet-style prekeys.
+The private key in each of these certificates is used to sign MLS KeyPackages or Double Ratchet-style prekeys.
 Note that there is no separate key pair used to refer to the user distinct from a device.
 All the legitimate device key pairs would be able to sign on behalf of the user.